 The city is the largest in South America, almost twice the size of Rio, and the fourth largest urban centre in the world.
 With a population of close to 11 million it is the largest city in the Southern Hemisphere, while the metropolitan area’s population of over 21 million puts it on a par with New York and not far behind the entire population of Australia or the Nordic countries.
 It covers an area five times that of Paris or equal to Cuba.

 In terms of its layout, São Paulo has more in common with Los Angeles than New York.
 Instead of having one clearly defined centre, or heart, it is a sprawling metropolis with many different centres of activity.

-Taking the size of São Paulo into account is very important for any visitor, because if you choose a hotel in the wrong part of town you can get stuck in the traffic for hours as you try to cross the city.
+Taking the size of São Paulo into account, location is very important for any visitor, because if you choose a hotel in the wrong part of town you can get stuck in the traffic for hours as you try to cross the city.